|

 defined in the Base Definitions volume of POSIX.1‐2017, Chapter

-13, Headers, not provided as part of the implementation, is
+13, Headers, not provided as part of the implementation, is placed

-for headers, the results are unspecified.
+headers, the results are unspecified.

 Programming Environments

-All implementations shall support one of the following
+All implementations shall support one of the following programming

-programming environments as a default.
-Implementations may
+environments as a default.
+Implementations may support more than

-programming environments are supported.
+environments are supported.

 Table 4-4: Programming Environments: Type Sizes